This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small food processor or blender, crumble the feta and add the garlic.
-Pulse until the feta is fairly smooth, but not liquified, stopping and scraping down the sides of the bowl as you go.
+- In a small food processor or blender, crumble the feta and add the labneh and garlic.
+Pulse until the mixture is fairly smooth, stopping and scraping down the sides of the bowl as you go.

 - In a small bowl, combine the sumac, sesame seeds, and red pepper flakes.